-- Three additional piles will need to be driven into the seabed, along with the removal and replacement of one existing pile.
-This is estimated to disturb 0.3m of seabed per pile.
+- Demolition works are required and will involve cutting the wharf in preparation for the re-build works.
+There will be a barge on site to remove demolition materials during this period; - Ten additional piles will need to be driven into the seabed, and two existing piles will be repaired.
+Pile installation is estimated to disturb 0.3m2 of seabed per pile.
 Based on the data that we have assessed to date, all of the piles will be driven into bare sand.
-Both the pile removal and pile driving will result in the potential disturbance to seagrass beds and temporary disturbance to water quality.
-Given the potential low density of seagrass in this location it is not considered that this loss would have any material impact on fish habitat in the locality - Pile placement and deck construction works will require a floating crane barge to be used for 3-4 weeks.
+Both the pile removal and pile driving have the potential to disturb seagrass beds and temporary disturbance to water quality.
+Given the potential low density of seagrass in this location it is not considered that this loss would have any material impact on fish habitat in the locality; - Pile placement and deck construction works will require a floating crane barge to be used.
 This may present additional shading and/or physical damage impacts to these adjacent habitats.
-The risk of additional losses of habitat for construction works can be minimised by including specific aquatic habitat protection conditions to the project within a detailed Construction Environmental Management Plan (CEMP) see also Section 3.1.2 below. - Contaminated runoff could cause a reduction in nearby water quality and debris could be dropped into the water from the wharf.
+The risk of additional losses of habitat for construction works can be minimised by including specific aquatic habitat protection conditions to the project within a detailed Construction Environmental Management Plan (CEMP) see also Section 3.1.2 below; and - Contaminated runoff could cause a reduction in nearby water quality and debris could be dropped into the water from the wharf.
 Management and mitigation measures are recommended in Section 3.1.2.

-The proposed redevelopment works constitute coastal development, a key threat that is recognised as contributing to the decline in extent of the ecological community (DOE 2015).
+The proposed redevelopment works constitute coastal development, a key threat that is recognised as contributing to the decline in extent of the ecological community (DoE 2015).
 The impact of coastal development on the ecological community is described as:

-The ecological community can be impacted by coastal development directly through removal of seagrass and indirectly through: shading which limits the photosynthetic capacity of the seagrass; increased runoff, sedimentation and pollution that decrease water and sediment quality and therefore light availability; and changed wave or current patterns and/or sediment stability that lead to erosion and burial of the seagrass (DOE 2015).
+The ecological community can be impacted by coastal development directly through removal of seagrass and indirectly through: shading which limits the photosynthetic capacity of the seagrass; increased runoff, sedimentation and pollution that decrease water and sediment quality and therefore light availability; and changed wave or current patterns and/or sediment stability that lead to erosion and burial of the seagrass (DoE 2015).

-The design of the redevelopment and the associated overshadow diagrams indicate that there will be no increase in the overshadowing of seagrass as a result of the proposed development (Appendix B).
-The maximum extent of overshadowing is likely to occur during June mornings (9am) when approximately 73m of water is subject to a temporary reduction in sunlight due to the proposed redevelopment (Appendix B).
-Aerial imagery indicates this overshadowing will not have an impact on current seagrass meadows as shown in Figure 2.1.
+The design of the redevelopment and the associated overshadow diagrams indicate that there will be no increase in the overshadowing of currently mapped seagrass as a result of the proposed development (Appendix B).
+The maximum extent of overshadowing is likely to occur during June mornings (9am) when approximately 98.8m2 of additional water is subject to a temporary reduction in sunlight due to the proposed redevelopment (Appendix B).
+The total area of overshadowing, including the current overshadowing from existing infrastructure is 159m2.
+Aerial imagery indicates this increased overshadowing will not have any impact on current seagrass meadows as shown in Figure 2.1.

 The risk of extinction of an endangered population generally increases if any factor operates to reduce the population size.
 The overshadowing projections indicate that the areas of seagrass, including those of P. australis, within Manly Cove will not be overshadowed, therefore will be unaffected by the proposed development.
-Appendix C (Assessment of Significance) provides a full discussion of the impacts of overshadowing for the endangered population of P. australis; however, it has been concluded that the effects of the proposal will be nil.
+Appendix C (Assessment of Significance) provides a full discussion of the impacts of overshadowing for the endangered population of P. australis; however, it has been concluded that the impacts of the proposal will be nil.